ecphp/api-gw-authentication-bundle/README.md

 # API Gateway Authentication Bundle

-A bundle for PHP >= 7.4 and Symfony 5.
+A bundle for Symfony 5.

 Read more on the [dedicated documentation site][http readthedocs].